systopia/de.systopia.contracts/docs/contract-modifications.md

 If the activity date time is set to a date in the future, the modification will be scheduled for that date in the future.

-Codepath

-Build form
-Are there any other updates scheduled?
-If so, warn user.

-Post process
-Check that it is valid
-If the update is to be applied in the future, allow the validation to be overwritten.

 ## Modifying a contract directly

 Contracts can also be modified by updating the contract directly (for example, via the Contract API or via the contract edit form).
 When an attempt is made to modified a contract directly, the contract extension checks to ensure that the modification is allowed by the contract extension.
-If it is valid, the update is made and a *completed* contract modification activity will be recorded.
+If it is valid, the update is made and a *completed* contract modification activity is 'reverse engineered' for the contract.

 Note that if a contract is updated and no signifincant changes are made, then no contract modification actitivities will be recorded.